raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When sent in a DSO request message, from server to client, the Retry Delay TLV (0) is considered an Operation TLV.
-It is used by a server to request that a client close the DSO session and underlying connection, and not to reconnect for the indicated time interval.
+It is used by a server to request that a client close the DSO Session and underlying connection, and not to reconnect for the indicated time interval.

-In this case it applies to the DSO session as a whole, and the client MUST begin closing the DSO session, as described in {{retry}}.
+In this case it applies to the DSO Session as a whole, and the client MUST begin closing the DSO Session, as described in {{retry}}.
 The RCODE in the message header MUST indicate the reason for the termination:

 *  NOERROR indicates a routine shutdown.
 *  SERVFAIL indicates that the server is overloaded due to resource exhaustion.
-*  REFUSED indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO session (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).
+*  REFUSED indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).